packing-box/awesome-executable-packing/README.md

 ## :bookmark_tabs: Datasets

+- [Contagio](https://contagiodump.blogspot.com) - Contagio is a collection of the latest malware samples, threats, observations, and analyses.
 - [CyberCrime](https://cybercrime-tracker.net/vx.php) - C² tracking and malware database.
 - [Dataset of Packed ELF](https://github.com/dhondta/dataset-packed-elf) - Dataset of packed ELF samples.
 - [Dataset of Packed PE](https://github.com/dhondta/dataset-packed-pe) - Sanitized version of the original dataset, PackingData, removing packed samples from the Notpacked folder but also samples in packer folders that failed to be packed (having a same hash as the original unpacked executable).